Hexagram 2坤Earth

 — Legge (1882)

 Line 1 is the earliest detectable signal that a season is turning, before anyone else in the system can name it.
 Hoarfrost is the lightest possible ice.
 It melts by mid-morning.
 The hexagram is precise: the warning is not the ice but the inference about what the hoarfrost predicts.
 Solid ice is coming.
-The question is whether the actor will spend the warning or waste it.
+The question is whether you will spend the warning or waste it.

 A practical test for whether you are on line 1: can you point to two or three small signals in the last six weeks that, taken together, suggest a structural shift rather than a fluctuation?
 If yes, you are on line 1 of Earth, and the work is to begin the preparation that will look obviously prudent in retrospect — not the dramatic move that will look obviously premature.